January 13, 2017

 Learning is unlimited in time, space, and form.
 It’s healthy for learners of all walks to experience and appreciate learning in all formats.
 When educators themselves appreciate diverse learning styles, they are more apt to embrace a wider range of student learning preferences.
 They’re more willing to traverse canyons separating student choice from student voice.
 Too often in education, we get hung up on ONE learning format.
 Too often, we get hung up on the latest and greatest technologies, kits, publishing companies, book series, and buzzwords.

-Flashy shines brightly in the eyes of the unsuspecting edu-marketers’ prey, but the 360° educator strategically preys on what’s best for student learning.
+Flashy things shine brightly in the eyes of the unsuspecting edu-marketers’ prey, but the 360° educator strategically preys on what’s best for student learning.

 And sometimes that means that the best technology is NO technology.
 Sometimes that requires educators to vary instructional delivery methods throughout each day.
 Sometimes that means going outside in the fresh air for hands-on learning in nature.
 Sometimes it means repurposing furniture, spaces, and schedules to flexibly meet student needs.
 And sometimes it means going to coffee with the big guys.